-I had noticed the humbly dressed table of ladies in the corner booth when I came in but now, I turned and raised my coffee cup to them.
-The noticed my motion.
+I had noticed the humbly dressed table of ladies in the corner booth when I came in, but now I turned and raised my coffee cup to them.
+They noticed my motion.
 “How is the blueberry pie Sisters?”
 They were too polite to yell back at me, but they gave me a thumbs up in response.
 I turned back toward Daphne.
-“Daphne how about you bring me a piece of your delicious raisin pie.”
+“Daphne, how about you bring me a piece of your delicious raisin pie?”

 “Oh, better not, watching my pennies.”

-A few minutes later I was happily and slowly eating my piece of pie, handmade on the premise by my favorite employee of the diner, Augustine one of the finest bakers I have had the fortune to meet.
+A few minutes later I was happily and slowly eating my piece of pie, handmade on the premises by my favorite employee of the diner, Augustine, one of the finest bakers I have had the fortune to meet.

 I sat and observed the people at the diner, just enjoying the ebb and flow of the place as I killed time waiting, never getting quite to the bottom of the cup, mostly due to the professionalism of Daphne rather than her love for me personally.

 In less than a half an hour I was joined by my favorite person in the diner.
-She was not an employee, she was the employer, the owner, the manager and the chief bottle washer of closest non chain diner to Disney World my gal, Millie Mauser.
-She did not ask me about my pie, my cup of coffee or even the service, she knew they had all been spectacular as that was her standard and her people always met her standard.
+She was not an employee; she was the employer, owner, manager and chief bottle washer of the closest non-chain diner to Disney World, my gal, Millie Mauser.
+She did not ask me about my pie, my cup of coffee, or even the service; she knew they had all been spectacular, as that was her standard, and her people always met her standard.
 “What is the plan for tonight Miles?”

-“Only the best for my girl.”
-I said kissing her on the forehead.
-She loves me, and she knows I would spend money on her if I had it, but she knows my business is slow, but she loves to get in a few jabs at me once in a while, it keeps our relationship fresh.
+“Only the best for my girl,” I said kissing her on the forehead.
+She loves me, and she knows I would spend money on her if I had it, but she also knows my business is slow.
+She loves to get in a few jabs at me once in a while anyway; it keeps our relationship fresh.

-We both turned towards the door where an older gentleman dressed in business casual attire had just entered carrying a cardboard filing box had just come thru the door.
+We both turned towards the door where an older gentleman dressed in business casual attire had just entered carrying a cardboard filing box.

-Millie looked around the diner than at her watch and nodded.
-“Sure, if he asks again, we should not need it on a Tuesday night.”
+Millie looked around the diner, then at her watch, and nodded.
+“Sure.
+Even if he asks again, we shouldn’t need it on a Tuesday night.”

 “Oh, he has been coming in here like clockwork the last couple of nights.
-Saturday night he stayed in a booth and spread his paperwork out, the next night he asked for a larger table but we could not accommodate him but last night we were slow and let him spread all his paperwork out on the table in the back.”
+Saturday night he stayed in a booth and spread his paperwork out, and the next night he asked for a larger table, but we could not accommodate him.
+Last night we were slow though and let him spread all his paperwork out on the table in the back.”